 School Resource Officer-Chris Flake firstname.lastname@example.org Phone 618-654-7131

-Bio: SRO Chris Flake begins his second year as School Resource Officer at Highland High School and Highland Middle School.
+Bio: SRO Chris Flake begins his third year as School Resource Officer at Highland High School and Highland Middle School.
 Flake has been employed with the Highland Police Department since May of 2009.
 Prior to his career as a law enforcement officer, Flake attended Southern Illinois University of Edwardsville and obtained a Bachelor’s degree in Criminal Justice Studies.
 Flake also obtained his Master’s degree in Criminal Justice Administration from Lindenwood University.
 During his career as a law enforcement officer with the Highland Police Department he has served different functions within the department such as: Patrol Officer, Investigator, Juvenile Officer, Field Training Officer, Crisis Intervention Officer and now has the privilege of serving as the School Resource Officer.